Sabrinas Organizing

 First, try on and gather any unwanted clothes and shoes in the closet.

 Check to make sure their clothes fit.
-Do they need new shoes (Affiliate Link)?
+Do they need new shoes (affiliate)?
 As you go through your kids' clothing, list the required items.
-It could be undergarments, socks (Affiliate Link), pants, or other pieces of clothing.
+It could be undergarments, socks (affiliate), pants, or other pieces of clothing.
 Be specific so you remember what you need to buy.
 If you have a particular store you visit for the item, write the store's name as a reminder next to the article.
 Get rid of things that are worn or don't fit.

 But clothes are not the only area to organize before your child returns to school.